x84-extras/rumors/README.md

 gosub('rumors/rumors')
 ```

+#### A step further: submodules

+If your `scriptpath` is already a git repo unto itself, then you can make it
+very easy to stay up to date with various x/84 mods if you add them as
+*git submodules*:

+    $ cd /path/to/scripts
+	$ git submodule add https://github.com/x84-extras/rumors rumors

+It clones the repo just like `git clone` would do.
+However, it's been flagged
+as a *submodule*, and so the batch commands that act on submodules can now
+be used to do things like update all of your submodules at once:

+    $ cd /path/to/scripts
+	$ git submodule update --init --remote --recursive

 ### As plain files

 You don't have to use git to use this script.
 Simply download the raw files